DoSomething/user-api/documentation/customer-io.md

 ## Integration

+Northstar uses [queued jobs](https://laravel.com/docs/6.x/queues) to execute Customer.io API requests.

 ### Track API

-We use the [Track API](https://customer.io/docs/api/#tag/trackOverview) to track member activity in Customer.io, and send both promotional and transactional emails to subscribers.
+We use the [Track API](https://customer.io/docs/api/#tag/trackOverview) to upsert a profile for each active, subscribed member, and to track their [events](https://customer.io/docs/events).
 The documentation [here](http://docs.dosomething.org/customer-io) and [here](http://docs.dosomething.org/non-traditional-member-activation) provide more detail, and will soon be moved into this repo.

 ### App API